 When to Use a Functional Resume

-Also, if you frequently change jobs, you might also consider a functional resume.
-This helps you avoid highlighting the fact that you have not stayed at one job for very long.
+If you frequently change jobs, you might also consider a functional resume.
+This will help you avoid highlighting the fact that you have not stayed at one job for very long.

 A functional resume isn't organized by position, so you'll need another organizational structure.
-This can be categories based on your skills or qualifications.
-Look to the job description for cues about what to emphasize here.
+Typically, functional resumes are organized by categories based on your skills or qualifications.
+Look at the job description for cues about what to emphasize here.

-While this resume includes a work history section (labeled “Experience”), it does not include the dates of employment.
-It also includes this information at the bottom of the resume, to avoid highlighting it.
+While this resume includes a work history section (labeled “Employment History”), it provides only brief details about the jobs held.
+It also includes this information near the bottom of the resume, to avoid highlighting it.

 John A. Doe